God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 Hawking’s no-boundary proposal, though speculative, was often presented with unyielding certainty.
 Concepts such as baby universes, a unifying theory of everything, and higher dimensions may be widespread, but they lack definitive evidence.
 Some aspects of these ideas remain untested, while others have failed to yield supporting evidence.
 Despite these shortcomings, Hawking championed them, much to the dismay of more cautious scientists.
 He seldom differentiated between validated theories and speculative ones, particularly when discussing his own conjectures.
 He portrayed his speculations as fact and made sweeping statements based on them.

 Hawking, along with physicists like Laurence Krauss, sought to employ quantum cosmology as an alternative to the theistic implications of the Big Bang Theory and the cosmological singularity.
 They maintained that the mathematics behind solving the wave function demonstrated that our universe did not necessarily have a beginning and could have arisen from “nothing.”
-In this light, Hawking contended that quantum cosmology negated the necessity for a transcendent creator, positioning it as the ultimate scientific rebuttal to the God hypothesis.
+From this angle, Hawking claimed that quantum cosmology removed the need for a transcendent creator, presenting it as the ultimate scientific counter to the God hypothesis.

-However, this viewpoint is not without its flaws.
-Hawking and James Hartle were able to solve the Wheeler-DeWitt wave equation for the universe by substituting imaginary time into the formula, resulting in a model of a universe akin to our own.
-Yet, it would also seem that their calculations inadvertently presuppose the existence of a universe (vaguely defined) with a singularity.
-Also, their calculations necessitated the intelligent selection of conditions compatible with a universe like ours.
+But this line of thinking has its problems.
+For instance, imagine if I told you I could build a house from nothing, but still requiring pre-existing building codes; an infinite Home Depot with all possible materials, and a first construction rule like “Start with door frames”.
+Have I truly created something from nothing?
+Or have I simply disguised the starting points by hiding them in the requirements?
+Hawking and James Hartle were able to solve the Wheeler-DeWitt wave equation for the universe by substituting imaginary time into the formula, resulting in a theoretical model of a universe akin to our own.
+Yet, it would also seem that their calculations inadvertently presuppose the existence of a universe (vaguely defined).
+Their calculations and results also required the intelligent selection of conditions compatible with a universe like ours.
 As a result, their work did not explain the existence of the universe from unaided nothing; it needed a pre-existent something, and it needed intelligence to add information and foresight.
-Additionally, mathematics is a mental phenomenon that appears to exist prior to the universe, suggesting an intelligent mind that preceded the universe.
-As far as I can tell, quantum cosmology intriguingly tilts in favour of theistic expectations over purely naturalistic and other atheistic ones.
-When examined closely, these quantum models seem to presuppose prior intelligence, thus bearing significant theistic implications.
+Additionally, mathematics is a mental phenomenon that appears to exist prior to the universe, suggesting the presence of a mind or intelligence that preceded the universe.
+Viewed this way, quantum cosmology doesn’t eliminate the need for a creator, and it doesn’t favour naturalism either; if anything, it can be read as lending more weight to the idea that intelligence preceded the universe.

 [i] https://journals.aps.org/prd/abstract/10.1103/PhysRevD.28.2960